leamas/lpf/README.md

 An alternative way without using any CLI magic:
    - Install lpf-msttcore-fonts.
-   - Start the lpf-gui program (under "System Tools" in old-fashioned menus).
+   - Start the lpf-gui program (under "System Tools" or so in old-fashioned menus).
    - Push "Build all" and watch the package being built and installed after some dialogs (see screenshots).